 The New Haven Port Authority had joined in an Amicus Curia Brief in Rosado et al. v Pruitt et al. (now Rosado et al v.
-Wheeler et al).
-New York State, the plaintiff, is challenging the US Environmental Protection Agency for its designation of the Eastern Long Island Disposal Site ("ELDS") as an open-water disposal site for dredged material.
+Wheeler et al) in which New York State, the plaintiff, challenged the US Environmental Protection Agency for its designation of the Eastern Long Island Disposal Site ("ELDS") as an open-water disposal site for dredged material.
 ELDS serves the dredged material disposal needs for projects in eastern Connecticut, New York, and Rhode Island.
 Absent the availability of ELDS for the disposal of suitable dredge material, those materials could be barged to the Central Long Island site for disposal.
 It is considered in the best interest of the NHPA that the ELDS remain available for the disposal needs of eastern Connecticut, leaving Central and Western Disposal sites available to serve the long term needs for disposal of suitable dredge materials generated in this part of the State.
-The concern exists that if New York were to prevail with this appeal they would work their way through Long Island Sound attempting to have all open water disposal sites closed.
+An additional concern existed that if New York were to prevail with this appeal they would work their way through Long Island Sound attempting to have all open water disposal sites closed.
 A decision was rendered by United States Eastern District Judge Korman in July 2020 which denied the Plaintiff's motions for summary judgment and Defendant's cross-motions for summary judgment were granted.
 In his conclusion, Judge Korman stated that in designating the Eastern site, EPA based its findings on substantial evidence, and followed the agency's obligations under the law.
+New York State appealed that judgment, but the decision rendered by the District Court was affirmed by the Second Circuit in a decision on September 2, 2022, by Chief Judge Livingstone and Circuit Judges Carney and Bianco.